JLowborn/12ft-Extension/README.md

-# 12ft-Extension
+# 12ft Extension
-A simple 12ft custom extension to help bypassing paywalls.
+This extension helps bypassing paywalls in common websites.
+Since the official website hasn't created an extension, I've made one myself.
+This extension gets the current URL and redirects the user to a 12ft.io proxy to bypass the paywall.